 OverviewThe module will begin with an introduction to research.
 Students will be asked to think about what counts as research, how research validity can be assessed, and.
 Subsequent sessions will give training in the design and use of (a) qualitative interviews and (b) (quantitative) questionnaires.
 Sessions will also be devoted to processing and analysis of qualitative data, and also basic descriptive statistics to analyse quantitative data, but not inferential statistics, since this is covered in a separate core module on statistics in the BSc programme (DI508).
 Towards the end of the module we will look in more depth at the principles of research design in order to help students begin to plan their final year research projects

 Core for BSc Wildlife Conservation and for BA Environmental Studies

 Method of assessment

-Understanding of the broad differences between quantitative and qualitative approaches to research and the relative merits of each.
+8.2 understand the broad differences between quantitative and qualitative approaches to research and the relative merits of each.

 8.3 gain skills in the design and use of qualitative interviews and questionnaires